 In the evening I joined a walking tour of the old town and enjoyed some amazing views of the Alhambra from the Albeycin.

-For my last evening in Andalusia I climbed to the top of the Albeycin for an excellent steak dinner to rapp things up.
+For my last evening in the south of Spain I climbed to the top of the Albeycin for an excellent steak dinner to wrap things up.

 Total time spent in Granada: 3 nights

-Day 10: Last day of the Andalusia Road Trip Itinerary
+Day 10: Last day of the Andalucia Road Trip Itinerary

 I couldn’t believe it was about time to return my car and fly back home again!
-I saw so much on my road trip through Andalusia.
+I saw so much on my travel through Andalucia.

-As you can read above, I had quite a busy schedule and in the end got a bit tired.
+As you can read above, I had quite a busy schedule and in the end, got a bit tired.
 Looking back, I could have easily made some changes.
-Here are my recommendations for the changes on my own Andalusia road trip itinerary:
+Here are my recommendations for the changes on my own Andalucia itinerary:

-- Take more time to stop in the white villages of Andalusia from Ronda to Seville.
+- Take more time to stop in the white villages of Andalucia from Ronda to Seville.

 - Stay a day (or two!) longer in Seville.